Dear Son, my first child,

 I have to let you do all of these things, and with my hands off, holding my breath, I will let you.

 You are old enough now, and I believe in you.
-I can not be with you all the time, and I won’t always know what you are doing (try as I might).
+I can’t be with you all the time, and I won’t always know what you are doing (try as I might).
 It is a reality that I must face, as hard as it is.

 I will be here, not always with you, but here.
 I won’t always be able to pick you back up if you fall.
 You will have to do it yourself.
 I will not be able fix your mistakes.
 You must own those and make them right.